35 °F / 2 °C

 Helsingborg cruise terminal

 Large-sized cruise ships dock at Port Helsingborg and transport their passengers (via ship's tender boats) to downtown (near Kullagatan - city's main / shopping street).
 Helsingborg Ferry Port is on Oresund sound.
-The harbour is divided into 4 areas (harbors) - North, South, West, Marina.
+The harbor is divided into 4 areas (harbors) - North, South, West, Marina.
 Knutpunkten ferry terminal (North Harbour / downtown) is city's ferry-train-bus hub and main ferry terminal (operated by Scandlines).
 The facility has a free car parking (outside, not 24-hour guarded).

 "HH Ferry route" is operated by regularly scheduled car and passenger ferries, with daily departures from both Helsingborg and Helsingor.
-This ferry line is world's busiest - with over 70 departures in each direction daily.
+This ferry line is world's busiest - with 70+ departures in each direction daily.
 Helsingor's car ferry terminal is connected to the city's main railway station, from where trains depart every 20 minutes to Copenhagen.